-6. Abuse and neglect
+6. Abuse, neglect and exploitation

-Abuse and neglect are forms of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
+Abuse, neglect and exploitation are forms of maltreatment of a child.
+Somebody may abuse, neglect or exploit a child by inflicting harm, or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting, by those known to them or, more rarely, by a stranger.
 They may be abused by an adult or adults, or another child or children.
 All staff mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.